Nawinjith/Coursera-Deep-Learning-Specialization/README.md

 # Coursera-Deep-Learning-Specialization
-This consists of the python solutions for neural network implementation assignments of the above specialization on coursera.
+This consists of the python solutions for implementation assignments of the above specialization on coursera.